KrstnGrc/Hello-world/README.md

 My first repository

-This repository contains all data files, R routines, and tutorials associated to the publication García & Borda de Agua (2017) "Extended dispersal kernels in a changing world: insights from statistics of extremes" included in the Special Feature "##Dispersal processes driving plant movement: challenges for range shifts in a changing world##" issued by Journal of Ecology
+This repository contains all data files, R routines, and tutorials associated to the publication García & Borda de Agua (2017) "_Extended dispersal kernels in a changing world: insights from statistics of extremes" included in the Special Feature "_Dispersal processes driving plant movement: challenges for range shifts in a changing world" issued by _*Journal of Ecology

 Files Description: